Bemerton Heath Harlequins F.C.: Merged club

-Bemerton Heath Harlequins was established in May 1989 as a merger of Wiltshire League club Bemerton Athletic, former Salisbury & Andover League club Moon and Bemerton Boys of the Mid-Wilts League.
-The new club was accepted into the Wessex league for the 1989–90 season.
+The two clubs merged in May 1989 to form Bemerton Heath Harlequins, also incorporating Bemerton Boys of the Mid-Wilts League.
+The new club was accepted into the Wessex League for the 1989–90 season.
 In 1992–93 they entered the FA Cup for the first time, reaching the third qualifying round.
 The season also saw the club win the Wiltshire Senior Cup, beating Wollen Sports 3–1 in the final, as well as a third-place finish in the Wessex League.
+In 2004–05 the Wessex League was expanded to three divisions, with the original league becoming Division One.
+Two years later it was renamed the Premier Division.

-After winning the Wessex League Cup in 2009–10, Bemerton were Wessex League runners-up in 2010–11, also winning the Senior Cup for the third time after a 2–0 win against Bradford Town.
-The following season saw them finish as league runners-up again, as well as winning the Hampshire FA's Russell Cotes Cup, beating Christchurch 2–0 in the final.
+After winning the Wessex League Cup in 2009–10, Bemerton were Premier Division runners-up in 2010–11, also winning the Senior Cup for the third time after a 2–0 win against Bradford Town.
+The following season saw them finish as Premier Division runners-up again, as well as winning the Hampshire FA's Russell Cotes Cup, beating Christchurch 2–0 in the final.
+In 2018–19 the club finished second-from-bottom of the Premier Division, resulting in relegation to Division One.
+In 2021–22 they were Division One champions, earning promotion back to the Premier Division.
+Their first season back in the Premier Division saw them finish second, resulting in promotion to Division One South of the Southern League.
+Despite finishing seventh in the division in 2024–25 the club resigned and dropped back into the Premier Division of the Wessex League.

 Ground

 Bemerton Athletic played at the Salisbury and South Wiltshire Sports Club from 1945 to 1989.

 The merged club play at Moon Park on Western Way.
-The ground has a seated stand on one side of the pitch and a clubhouse with some covered seating behind one goal.
+The ground has a seated stand named after former chairman Steve Slade and a covered standing area on one side of the pitch and a clubhouse with some covered seating behind one goal.
 It currently has a capacity of 2,100, of which 250 is seated and 350 covered.